Ryder-07/Leet_Code/README.md

 Make a pull request with a problem that you have solved

 Wait for me to merge and accept the pull request .
+This repository gives solution to the Leetcode Problems.

 # About HacktobeFest
 [Hacktoberfest22](https://hacktoberfest.com/) Go through the file CONTRIBUTING.md to know more Make some nice set of pull requests and enjoy with your reward kits.
 Btw hacktoberfest t shirts are quite good 😉.